statengeneraal/laws-markdown/verdrag/verdrag/inzake/milieu-effectrapportage/in/grensoverschrijdend/verband/BWBV0002731/README.md

 a)Size: proposed activities which are large for the type of the activity;

-b)Location: proposed activities which are located in or close to an area of special environmental sensitivity or importance (such as wetlands designated under the Ramsar Convention, national parks, nature reserves, sites of special scientific interest, or sites of archaelogical, cultural or historical importance), also, proposed activities in locations where the characteristics of proposed development would be likely to have significant effects on the population;
+b)Location: proposed activities which are located in or close to an area of special environmental sensitivity or importance (such as wetlands designated under the Ramsar Convention, national parks, nature reserves, sites of special scientific interest, or sites of archaeological, cultural or historical importance), also, proposed activities in locations where the characteristics of proposed development would be likely to have significant effects on the population;

 c)Effects: proposed activities with particularly complex and potentially adverse effects, including those giving rise to serious effects on humans or on valued species or organisms, those which threaten the existing or potential use of an affected area and those causing additional loading which cannot be sustained by the carrying capacity of the environment.